 - Take a bus direct to Tabaco City (12 hours).
 You can also book a bus to Legazpi and, as above, take a jeep or van to Tabaco City.

 If you’re going the land route, I recommend taking Bicol Isarog because it’s a reliable bus line and offers comfortable travel.
-It has terminals in Cubao, Buendia or Alabang.
-Regular seats are P900 and upgraded seats are P1200.
+It has terminals in Cubao, Buendia, and Alabang.

 From the town center, you can ride a tricycle to Tabaco Port.

 Here are the islands you can visit in Albay via Tabaco Port: